rach/rach.github.io/_posts/2015-11-09-introduction-to-postgres-physical-storage.md

 ##Where tables are stored

 Each table is stored in a separate file.
-For ordinary relations, these files are named after the table or index's filenode number, which can be found in the column `relfilenode` of the table `pg_class.`. `pg_class` is system table which exist in the `pg_catalog` schema.
+For ordinary relations, these files are named after the table or index's filenode number, which can be found in the column `relfilenode` of the table `pg_class`. `pg_class` is system table which exist in the `pg_catalog` schema.

 When a table exceeds 1 GB, it is divided into gigabyte-sized segments.
 The first segment's file name is the same as the filenode; subsequent segments are named filenode.1, filenode.2, etc. This arrangement avoids problems on platforms that have file size limitations.